Getting married and Wills

 - if you have appointed an executor who is someone other than your spouse to administer your estate, that appointment will not take effect.

 When you marry or plan to marry, it is important to remake your Will, so your wishes are clear.
 It is also important to plan your future by making an enduring power of attorney.

-We can also make your Enduring Powers of Attorney for a competitive fee, we offer a discount for couples and if you appoint the Public Trustee as your sole Attorney for financial matters we will waive the fee.
+We can make your Will at no cost and your enduring power of attorney for a competitive fee.
+We offer a discount for couples and if you appoint the Public Trustee as your sole attorney for financial matters, we will waive the fee.

 The Public Trustee has been serving Queensland since 1916—you can trust us to be here when you need us.

 If you have any questions or concerns, please contact us online, or call 1300 360 044.